pyohio/symposion-bootstrap-templates/README.md

-# registrasion-basic-templates
+# symposion-bootstrap-templates
-Provides some basic templates for things in Registrasion, so that you get basic behaviour automatically.
+Provides some customisable bootstrap templates for things in Symposion, so that you get basic behaviour automatically.